 Texting while driving is not banned in Missouri.
 In Missouri, distracted driving is listed as a category on police crash report forms.

 Missouri requires seabelt use.
 Seatbelt enforcement is concidered secondary, which means you cannot be pulled over for violating a seatbelt law.
 The fine for a seatbelt law violation in Missouri is $10.00.
-Safety belt laws very state-by-state.
-Consult your states Department of Transportation for specific seatbelt use laws.
+Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.